 - Please describe a time you actively worked to create a campus environment that is welcoming and inclusive for everyone.

-- IUPUI/IU School of Medicine has a diverse workforce and serves those from diverse backgrounds, including faculty, staff, and students of color, individuals from other countries, individuals with disabilities, veterans, women, LGBTQ+ individuals, impoverished or homeless individuals, and people with diverse religious backgrounds.
+- We have a diverse workforce and serve those from diverse backgrounds, including faculty, staff, and students of color, individuals from other countries, individuals with disabilities, veterans, women, LGBTQ+ individuals, impoverished or homeless individuals, and people with diverse religious backgrounds.
 Can you speak to a time where you worked with diverse individuals and how you approached it?

 - How have you sought opportunities to improve the workplace or learning environment for individuals who are historically marginalized?

-- Describe a situation where you needed to use your skills in multiculturalism or diversity to solve a problem.
+- Describe a situation where you needed to use your skills in multiculturalism to solve a problem.

 - How have you integrated multiculturalism into your professional development?

-- What do you see as the most challenging aspects of working in a diverse environment?
+- What do you see as the most challenging aspect of working in a diverse environment?

-- Talk about a time where you needed to diversify curriculum or a program that you implemented.
+- Talk about a time when you wanted to diversify curriculum or a program that you implemented.
 What steps did you take to ensure it was inclusive?